SAT to ACT Score Conversion

 SAT to ACT Conversion

-Here we are, the part you have been waiting for.
-The following conversion chart is taken from the new SAT, which was revised in 2016 and scored on a scale up to 1600.
-If you have taken the SAT in the last few years, this is the score and range you will have in order to determine your ACT.
-Below you can see the SAT range and its corresponding ACT score.
-Please note: This conversion table only goes to a 20 in terms of ACT scoring, as we know this article is for top scorers.
+Here we are, the part you've been waiting for.
+The conversion chart below shows an SAT score range and its corresponding ACT score.
+Please note: This table only goes down to an ACT result of 20, as we know this article is for top scorers.

 1570-160036